 From £150 Plus VAT

 When obtaining a mortgage/loan there are often circumstances requiring a solicitor to certify that the borrower/guarantor has been made aware of all the risks and future financial implications.

-ILA’s are most commonly used when a property is occupied by more than one person but not owned jointly.
+Independent legal advice is most commonly used when a property is occupied by more than one person but not owned jointly.
 In this case the lender will require a document that waives the rights of the occupier who is not on the title deeds.

 This is to ensure that the lender’s rights are not interfered with, should mortgage payments fall into arrears and repossession be necessary.

 Equity in a property is defined by market value less the amount of outstanding mortgage.
 Independent legal advice is required when there is change to the mortgage/ownership of the property.

 An example of this, would be the transfer of equity into joint names as a result of marriage.
 Alternatively there may be a need to transfer equity from joint to sole ownership.
 Gifts may be made between family members.